rthennan/ZerodhaWebsocket/README.md

 ### **Automation I use outside the provided code:**
-- I run the whole thing in an AWS EC2 machine (~~m5.large~~ c6a.xlarge)
+- I run the whole thing in an AWS EC2 machine (~~m5.large~~ ~~c6a.xlarge~~ ~~c6a.large~~ t3a.medium) with EBS type gp3 (3000 IOPS)
 - I've set up an AWS Lambda function (EventBridge—CloudWatch Events) to start the machine every weekday at 08:30 IST.
 - It could start a bit late, even at 09:10 and then DAS_main.py.
-But starting the machine and DAS_main a bit earlier, in case Zerodha or some other component in the pipeline has some breaking change that the code has to adapt to.
+But I am starting the machine and DAS_main a bit earlier, in case Zerodha or some other component in the pipeline has some breaking change that the code has to adapt to.
   - Instead of running the Python code directly, I have wrapped them inside bash scripts that perform the following:
   - Change directories if needed
   - Start named [tmux](https://github.com/tmux/tmux/wiki) sessions and log the screen output.
   - Run the corresponding Python code.
     - The named tmux sessions allow me to connect to the machine and switch to the specific job if needed.
-    - I am logging the screen (stdout) output in case the websocket or some other part of the code spits or does something that isn't exactly an exception
+    - I am logging the screen (stdout) output in case the websocket or some other part of the code spits out or does something that isn't exactly an exception and hence hasn't been captured by the custom loggers.
     - Startup script I use for DAS_main:
         - startDasMain.sh: